bartkl/bartkl.github.io/collections/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 Now that we have a neat visualization, it's time to solve the puzzle.

-## The solution
+## The Solution
-The binary tree we just built enables us to come up with a hypothesis quite easily.
+The binary tree we just constructed enables us to come up with a hypothesis quite easily.

-The root node \\((1, 1)\\) represents (and is the only node doing so) an ending game.
-A game ends, if and only if, the points ratio corresponds to this node.
+The root node \\((1, 1)\\) represents (and is the only node doing so) a terminating game.
+A game terminates if and only if the points ratio corresponds to this node.
 Then, from there, we can indefinitely carry on the recursive generation of _all_ possible preceding ratios between the players' points.
-This means that by definition, this tree covers the entire set of (coprime normalized) ratios (and nothing else).
+This means that by definition, this tree covers the entire set of coprime normalized ratios (and nothing else).
 Put differently:

 > If the players have points with a ratio corresponding to some node in this tree, the game will ultimately end.
 Reversely, if the ratio does not correspond to any node on the tree, the game will not end.

-Okay, that's nice, but: given some point counts for both players, how can I tell whether the ratio corresponds with a node on the tree?
+All that remains then is the question: how can I tell whether the ratio of certain game state corresponds with a node on the tree?

-### The pattern
+### The Pattern
 To answer that question, it would help if we could identify some property that holds for every node in the tree.
 And we're in luck, because it's not very hard to see:

 > Given some row \\(n\\) of the tree, it holds that for every node \\((x, y)\\) in that row, we have \\(x + y = 2^{n + 1}\\).